blarshk/reg_expert/README.md

 RegExpert is a tiny Ruby library for creating regular expressions of varying complexity with an easy-to-understand syntax suitable for all applications!

+Inspiration for this gem goes to [regexpbuilderjs](https://github.com/thebinarysearchtree/regexpbuilderjs), a JavaScript project I saw on Hacker News.

 ### How to Use It

 ```ruby